Ultimate guide to planning a trip to Ireland 2025

 Are you in the process of planning the perfect Ireland itinerary?
 Don’t complicate your life here are all the tips you’ll need to make your Irish dream trip come true.

 I have noticed similar questions on all the travel to Ireland Facebook groups and online forums so I thought it was about time I wrote a piece on everything you need to know about planning your first time trip to Ireland, things to love about visiting Ireland and creating your own itinerary for your Ireland vacation.
 If this is your first trip to Ireland I have a ton of articles on taking a day trip from Dublin or simply how to travel around Ireland.
-All of the links are underlined and noted at the bottom of the article.
+All of the links are underlined and you can click on them to reach the post.

 Ireland offers a wide range of sights and activities to explore.
 We suggest spending at least one week in Ireland, although some people opt for just 5 days.
 However, 2 weeks in Ireland is preferable, and if you have three weeks, you’ll be able to experience most of the country at a comfortable pace.
 This comprehensive guide to planning a trip to Ireland will allow you to start planning and then enjoy your trip to the Emerald Isle.